jacobhal/git-course/05_basic_git_operations/README.md

 ## Creating a commit
 1. First check your directory status using `git status`.
 2. Add the files you want to commit by moving them from your working directory to the staging area by using `git add .`.
 The "." adds all files to the staging area.
-3. Create a commit by using `git commit -m` and provide a commit message.
+3. Create a commit by using `git commit -m <commit-message>` and provide a commit message.
 Use a second "-m" to add a description as well, e.g. `git commit -m "Commit message" - "Commit description"`.

+> Tip: You can use `git commit -a -m <commit-message>` if you want to combine the commit with `git add .`.

 > After the commit is created we get some information about it: which branch it was made to and the hash of the recently made commit.